josephlou5/codepost-powertools/README.md

 #### stats
 Lists current stats of grading queue.
+Can display a live stats window.

 Command-line arguments:
 - `course_period`: The period of the COS126 course.
 - `assignment_name`: The name of the assignment.
+- `-w`/`--window`: The window update interval in seconds.
+Must be at least `10`.
+If not given, will not display window.
 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.

 #### finalized